 - Execute transition – Finally, and most importantly, we help the owner execute the transition.

 Take the next step

 Of course, this is a very high-level overview of the Exit Planning 2.0 Framework.
 I go into much more depth in each of the five areas in our introductory webinar on the topic.
-Access the webinar recording to go deeper inside the framework.
+Download the ebook for a deeper look inside the framework.
 Or, schedule a demo to learn how to leverage Value Scout to drive your exit planning work.